 Handlers take their dogs home to kennels provided by the City, and are responsible for them at all times.
 Dogs are active members of the police department as long as they are able to perform the duties required of them, or until their handler is transferred or promoted to another section.

-The Vancouver Police Dog Squad has been fully operational since 1959.
-Early on, Deputy Chief Constable Gordon R. Ambrose reported that through trial and error the Department found that male German Shepherds made the best police dogs.
-According to DCC Ambrose:
+The Vancouver Police Canine Unit has been fully operational since 1957.
+Early on, Deputy Chief Constable Gordon R. Ambrose was quoted as saying:

 "During the initial stages of the program an attempt was made, for reasons of economy, to utilize multi-handlers and this was found to be unsound and not practical.
 This was discarded for the present method of having one dog exclusively handled and possessed by the one handler.
 The results are a matter of record, and are indeed gratifying."